 Fines ‒ payment terms

-Fines must be paid to the state budget within 3 months from adoption of a decision by the Competition Council, unless the decision is appealed to a court and the undertaking concerned provides the Competition Council with a financial guarantee or suretyship insurance to cover the fine.
+Fines must be paid to the state budget within 3 months from a decision by the Competition Council, unless the decision is appealed to a court and the undertaking concerned provides the Competition Council with a financial guarantee or suretyship insurance to cover the fine.

 In addition, infringements of competition law can have other negative consequences

-- The Competition Council may require company reorganization or sale ‒ of the company, property, or shares
+- the Competition Council may require company reorganization or sale ‒ of the company, property, or shares

-- Possible personal liability of managers (a fine of EUR 14 500 and a ban on holding a managerial position for 3-5 years)
+- possible personal liability of managers (a fine of EUR 14 500 and a ban on holding a managerial position for 3-5 years)

-- Possible disqualification of companies from public tenders for up to 3 years
+- possible disqualification of companies from public tenders for up to 3 years

 Preventive compliance measures

-Infringements of competition law are often committed due to a lack of knowledge of applicable rules.
+Infringements of competition law are often committed due to lack of knowledge of applicable rules.
 In order to address the risks of competition law infringements in a timely manner and to avoid significantly increased fines in the future, we recommend the following competition compliance measures:

 - conducting an internal audit of company agreements, documents and employees’ correspondence;